 Sales Tax Permit: If your business sells a product or has employees, you will need to complete form IBR-1.
 Doing so registers your business for a sales and use tax permit and establishes a state withholding account and an unemployment insurance tax account.
 In addition to the sale of products, sales tax is charged on some activities, such as golf and bowling, and on admission fees to special events.
 If you rent items such as construction equipment, tents, tables or chairs, sales tax is also charged.
 If you need only a sales tax permit and have no employees, you will need to notify the Tax Commission, Department of Labor and Industrial Commission to cancel the accounts they have established for you.

 City and County Business Licenses: In addition to the state and federal licensing requirements found in the Business Wizard, your business may be subject to city and/or county regulations specific to your location.
 Contact your local City or County Clerk or Recorder’s office to find out if you need a local business license or other permits.

 Alcoholic Beverage Licensing: See the Assistance Resources section of this site.

 Professional Licensing Boards:

-- Bureau of Occupational Licenses
+- Division of Occupational and Professional Licenses

 - Idaho Board of Accountancy